 What are hazards?

 The Shadowdark Core Rules detail hazards — persistent threats like quicksand, sleep-inducing spores, and collapsing walls — on page 115.
-They’re described as things players might be able to mitigate or evade, but there’s often no way to “defeat or permanently disable them”.
+The rules describe them as obstacles players might be able to mitigate or evade, however there’s often no way to “defeat or permanently disable them”.

-It’s a great mechanic, but unlike traps — whose potential effects and damage are detailed on page 114 — hazard impacts are left up to the game master.
-Given the open ended nature of hazards that makes sense, but as someone coming from more rule-intensive games like Dungeons & Dragons, I was hoping for a few more specifics.
+It’s a great mechanic.
+That said, unlike traps — whose potential effects and damage are detailed on page 114 — hazard impacts are left up to the game master.
+As someone coming from more rule-intensive games like Dungeons & Dragons, I was hoping for a few more specifics.

 I found them in the published adventures for Shadowdark, which detail environmental effects, saving throws, and damage.
 I’m using this chart as a quick reference guide for my campaign.
-It’s not meant to be a definitive source for hazard difficulties, since not every hazard will require a saving throw or do damage.
+This isn’t meant to be a definitive source for hazard difficulties, since not every hazard requires a saving throw or does damage.
 For those that do, this provides some high-level guidelines for crafting your own threats.

 Want to see hazards in action?
 Scroll down for official and homegrown examples of hazards.